TusharCSE35/Interview_Preparation/OOP/README.md

 <a href="#top1">Go to top &#8593;</a>

 ## 4. <a id="4">What is the difference between a class and an object?</a>
-**answer:-** To understand the difference between a class and an object, let's consider a real-world example: the concept of a "Car."
+**Answer:-** To understand the difference between a class and an object, let's consider a real-world example: the concept of a "Car."

-Class:
+**Class:**
 In the context of programming, a class is like a blueprint or a template that defines the properties and behaviors that objects of that class will have.
 In our example, a class called "Car" would define what properties and behaviors a car should have.
 The class defines common characteristics shared by all cars.

 ```cpp